Adrián Beltré: Awards and accomplishments

+International career

+Beltré played for the Dominican Republic in the 2006 World Baseball Classic (WBC).
+He was named to the All-WBC team after hitting 4 home runs in six games.
+He also played in the 2017 WBC, batting 1-for-15 in four games.
+In 2017, he was dealing with leg injuries that caused him to miss the beginning of the MLB season.

+Beltré was one of several Dominican Hall of Famers assisting general manager Nelson Cruz ahead of the 2026 WBC.

+Post-playing career

+On June 5, 2023, Beltré was named the honorary general manager for the Karachi Monarchs of the Baseball United league for their inaugural season.

+Beltré served as the manager for the American League team in the 2024 All-Star Futures Game.

 Charitable and humanitarian work

 Beltré has contributed to humanitarian activities in the Dallas–Fort Worth metroplex such as the Texas Rangers Baseball Foundation, Texas Rangers RBI program, the I Love Baseball program, which operates in the Dominican Republic, and the Baseball Tomorrow Fund.
-He has donated to Dave Valle's Esperanza International as well as foundations established by other major-league players, including Robinson Chirinos, Eddie Guardado, Joakim Soria and Michael Young.
+He has donated to Dave Valle's Esperanza International as well as foundations established by other major-league players, including Robinson Chirinos, Eddie Guardado, Joakim Soria, and Michael Young.

+In 2021, Beltré helped pay to reconstruct a baseball stadium in the Dominican Republic where he grew up playing.

 Personal life

-Beltré and his wife Sandra have three children.
+Beltré and his wife have three children.